ConnorGlowacki/uva-supplier-insights/README.md

 outputs/
 ├── ...
 ```
 > Note that these directories do not exist when the repo is initially cloned.
-The only directory the user is expected to create is `data/transactions`, as this is well multiple transaction exports can be placed in order to provide the models data
+The only directory the user is expected to create is `data/transactions`, as this is where multiple transaction exports can be placed in order to provide the models data

 ## A note to developers